awsdocs/amazon-ecs-bestpractices-guide/doc_source/networking-networkmode.md

 ![\[Diagram showing architecture of a network using the AWSVPC network mode.\]](http://docs.aws.amazon.com/AmazonECS/latest/bestpracticesguide/images/networkmode-awsvpc.png)

 In the preceding example, the Amazon EC2 instance is assigned to an ENI\.
-The ENI represents that the IP address of the EC2 instance used for network communications at the host level\.
+The ENI represents the IP address of the EC2 instance used for network communications at the host level\.
 Each task also has a corresponding ENI and an private IP address\.
 Because each ENI is separate, each container can bind to port `80` on the task ENI\.
 Therefore, you don't need to keep track of port numbers\.
 Instead, you can send traffic to port `80` at the IP address of the task ENI\.

 The advantage of using the `awsvpc` network mode is that each task has a seperate security group to allow or deny traffic\.
 This means you have greater flexibility to control communications between tasks and services at a more granular level\.
 You can also configure a task to deny incoming traffic from another task located on the same host\.